Skip to main content

 Cats + English

-• Flower essences are an over the counter supplement given by mouth or applied topically to treat stress or anxiety.
+• Eyebright is an over the counter supplement, given by mouth or used topically as an adjunctive treatment for infection and inflammation of the eyes, skin, or mucous membranes.
 Give as directed by your veterinarian.
-There are no known side effects.
-Do not use in pets that are allergic to it or that are pregnant or nursing.
-Flower essences should be used cautiously in debilitated pets or pets in organ failure.
+The most common side effect is a sensitivity reaction that may include redness, itching, or irritation.
+Do not use in pets that are allergic to it or that are pregnant, nursing, have had eye surgery, or have diabetes.
 If a negative reaction occurs, please call your veterinary office.